cazaugg/little-chef/prod/prod-info.md

 ## Remarks

-Generated documents in repository's are not optimal.
-As long as there is now good way to generate this documentation with CI/CD pipelines, it is better to manually generate it and put them into this folder.
-Try the best to keep it up to date.
+The project is setup to generate the data in this subfolder.
+These files are not commited to the git repo, but attached to a release on github.

-***(c)2023 by CAZaugg***
+***(c)2024 by cazaugg***